 - Why does my baby cry so much?

 - Should i be worried if my baby is squirming while nursing

 - Why is my baby having so much trouble latching when i try to nurse her?

 - Why does my head sweat so much when i sleep?

-- Why does my baby have a rash when she is sick?
+- Why does my baby itch so much?